TAMUCIDI/GEOG-392-GIS-Programming/Labs/Lab06/Lab06.md

 - accepts inputs including:
   - The working project path
   - The layer's name
-  - The output project path
+  - The output project path (Optional)
 - change the renderer of `Structures` feature layer from the `Campus.gdb` to `UniqueValueRenderer` on the column `Type`.
 - change the renderer of `Trees` feature layer from the `Campus.gdb` to `GraduatedColorsRenderer` on the column `Shape_Area`.